Samsung Blocks Ability To Remap Galaxy S8's Bixby Button

 A Samsung representative confirmed today via Twitter that the company has blocked the ability for users to remap the Bixby hardware button on the Galaxy S8.
 For soon-to-be Galaxy S8 owners, the news will come as a disappointment, especially since the Bixby voice assistant in English has been delayed and will not be fully functional when units starting shipping later this week.
 ZDNet reports: XDA Developers first reported a Galaxy S8 firmware update blocked the ability to remap the button to perform a variety of tasks.
 Before, the button could even be remapped to launch Google Assistant.
 It's not clear if Samsung will ever support remapping the button.
 A representative for Samsung tweeted: "Can't say it will never happen, but we won't officially support."

+You are mistaken.
+The monthly payments are necessary in order to keep your legs nice and healthy.
+The corporations can't be held responsible if you stop paying and something just happens to occur...

 where's the PC of Mobile Computing?
-(Score:2)
+(Score:3, Insightful)

 These things are computers; where is the PC of mobile computing?